freddan88/randomgif/README.md

 # randomgif
-Teeny tiny application to search for cool GIFs using node.js
+Teeny tiny application to search for cool GIFs using npm

 Searching on GIPY